 FamilySearch will upload files with a maximum size of 15 mb, or about 15" of recording time.
 This will limit uploading a whole tape for example.
 However, editing the tape into smaller audio clips or "stories" is easily done with the editing software.
 This way you can preserve just the important parts of an audio recording.

-You will need to download Audacity using the link to the left.
+You will need to download Audacity using the link below.
 (This link takes you directly to the Open Source site that maintains the software.
-This prevents other sites from downloading "additional" other stuff you don't want).
+Other sites have the app for download, but often add other "additional" stuff you don't want).